benfrankel/ch-analysis/README.md

 # Utilities

-Below is a description of the scripts & utilities provided by this repository.
+Below is an overview of the scripts & utilities provided by this repository.

 ## Verbose Log Parser